HomeDing/homeding.github.io/sensors/sensors.md

 ---
 title: Sensors and Actors
+layout: "page.njk"
+description: List of supported sensors.
+excerpt: >
+  This is a list of sensors, simple input and output components up to interface chips for various purposes that show the wide range of possibilities supported by the HomeDing library.
 ---

-# {{title}}

-This is a list of sensors, simple input and output components up to interface chips for various purposes that show the wide range of possibilities supported by the HomeDing library.

 Many of the sensors offer simple digital or analog signals to be used by the generalized input and output [elements](/elements/index.md).